-- Susanne is subject to limited tax liability in Switzerland. - She has to pay federal, cantonal and communal income taxes. - She is subject to source taxation; her employer directly deducts the due taxes from her monthly gross salary. - The total income tax rate amounts to 9.74% (Canton of Zurich) and includes general deductions and allowances.
+- Susanne is subject to federal, cantonal and communal income taxes. - She is subject to source taxation; her employer directly deducts the due income taxes from her monthly gross salary. - The due tax is calculated based on a kind of lump-sum tax rate that includes any deductions and allowances and depends on the monthly gross salary. - For Susanne, the total income tax rate amounts to 9.52% (federal, cantonal and communal taxes, tax year 2023)